 With this project, I intend to reflect on the passage of such unconscious bias into modern technologies.
 As computers can't read images, it depends on human input to understand what is presented to them, resulting in a supply of misrepresentations about black people as inferior or villains.

-Like in Tina Camp's "Listening to Images" book, here I replace the subject's mug shot with ASCII code - a standard set of characters understood by all computers - that reduces their identity to a binary result, devoid of meaning and complexity and further dehumanise, over police and restrict black bodies.
+Like in Tina Camp's "Listening to Images" cover page book photograph series by Martina Bacigalupo, here I replace the subject's mug shot with ASCII code - a standard set of characters understood by all computers - that reduces their identity to a binary result, devoid of meaning and complexity and further dehumanise, over police and restrict black bodies.